DucSkii/social-media-app/README.md

 You can find a link to the deployed website here: https://social-media-69506.web.app/

 To install the code please clone the repository and run "npm install" to get all the dependencies.
+Run "npm run start" to host the application on your localhost.